zielesny/MIPET/Tutorial/Tutorial.md

 <a href="https://github.com/zielesny/MIPET/releases/download/MIPET/MIPET_win_x86_64.exe"> download </a>,
 which includes a full Java runtime environment.
 Download and run the installation program and follow the installation prompts.
 Once MIPET is installed successfully, proceed with the installation of [Tinker](#tinker) by following the provided instructions.
-To execute the pipeline, it is imperative to configure a scratch directory (use "/" instead of "\" as delimiter) within the MIPET.properties file, which can be located in the MIPET root directory.
-A directory on a RAM disk would be ideal.
+To execute the pipeline, it is necessary to configure a scratch directory, a directory for the results and a directory for intermediate results that do not need to be recalculated within the MIPET.properties file, which can be located in the MIPET root directory:

+  * *MIPET.Directory.scratch* - scratch directory
+  * *MIPET.Directory.calculation* - intermediate results
+  * *MIPET.Directory.result* - results

+Note: use "/" instead of "\" as separator.
+A directory on a RAM disk would be ideal for the scratch directory.
 If the default install directory is utilized, modifying the MIPET.properties file necessitates admin privileges.
 As a workaround, copy the file to a writable directory, personalize it, and copy it back to its original location.
 Subsequently, double-click on the "MIPET.bat" batch file.